whoami15/Laravel-7-Vue.js-TailwindCSS/README.md

 npm install
 npm run dev
 ```
-If you want to see the `Purged` files run
+If you want to see the `Purged` files

 ```shell
 npm run production